opendatahub-io/odh-data-processing/scripts/teigaku_genzei/README.md

     - `openai` : The model is accessed via OpenAI API.
 The endpoint URL is specified with `--api_url` option.
 The model name is specified with `--model_path` option.
 Environment variable `OPENAI_API_KEY`, or `--api_key` option is used to configure its API key.
 Note that the environment variable might be shared with the API key for the LLM-as-a-Judge.
 See ["One-time setup"](#one-time-setup) above.
 Note that `--data_classification` option must be set to `public` to use this option.
     - `vllm-remote` : The model is accessed via OpenAI API.
 The endpoint URL is specified with `--api_url` option.
 The model name is specified with `--model_path` option.
 Environment variable `VLLM-REMOTE_API_KEY`, or `--api_key` option is used to configure its API key.
 Note that the environment variable might be shared with the API key for the LLM-as-a-Judge.
 See ["One-time setup"](#one-time-setup) above.
 Note that `--data_classification` option must be set to `public` or `proprietary` to use this option.
 - `--data_classification {public,proprietary}` : This option specifies the confidentiality of the test data specified in `--test_file`.
 This classification is used to avoid accidents such as confidential information being sent to a public LLM API service.
 The default is `proprietary`.
 Note that, in Unitxt, most of the public / commercial LLM service providers including the ones for test model and for LLM-as-a-Judge are configured to accept only `public` datasets.
 See also `--server_type` option.
 See also [unitxt.inference module — Unitxt](https://www.unitxt.ai/en/latest/unitxt.inference.html) to see the accepted data classification of LLM services.
 See [Sensitive data in unitxt — Unitxt](https://www.unitxt.ai/en/latest/docs/data_classification_policy.html) to learn more about the data classification.
-- `--instructtion INSTRUCTTION` : The instruction of the prompt.
+- `--instruction INSTRUCTION` : The instruction of the prompt.
 The default is one of {"ja": "以下の質問に答えてください。", "en": "Answer the following question."}, depending on the value of `--test_language` option.

 See also `test_single.sh` as an example of the command line options.